SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 Certain operations, including regridding and plotting, can only be run on real data.
 Calling such operations on lazy data will automatically realise your lazy data.

-You can also realise (and so load into memory) your cube's lazy if you 'touch' the data.
+You can also realise (and so load into memory) your cube's lazy data if you 'touch' the data.
 To 'touch' the data means directly accessing the data by calling ``cube.data``, as in the previous example.